 All in all it’s a great product if you want to open some exciting boosters and not to spend too much.
 Although the gift bundle is more expensive than the regular bundle, it’s usually a better deal.
 We talk about this and other information about Crimson Vow Gift Bundle here.

-Besides the boosters, there will also be two Crimson Vow Commander decks.
+Besides the boosters, there are also two Crimson Vow Commander decks.
 These are 100-card ready-to-play decks.

-The first one is Vampiric Bloodline, and the name suggests we might see a Vampire tribal theme.
-This one could be very exciting, as Vampires are one of the most fun tribes in Magic!
+The first one is Vampiric Bloodline, as the name suggests there’s a Vampire tribal theme.
+Vampires are certainly one of the most fun tribes in Magic, and this deck is a very exciting one.

 You can find more information about the Crimson Vow Commander decks here.